-Offers a compelling combination of DIY-friendliness, sophisticated design, easy-to-use features, and automatic energy-saving settings.
+Offers a compelling combination of DIY friendliness, sophisticated design, easy-to-use features, and automatic energy-saving settings.

 One of the priciest models, but its high quality will end up saving you money in the long run.

-Can learn how long it takes your equipment to reach the desired temperature and adjust its on/off times accordingly. which can save you additional money.
+Can learn how long it takes your equipment to reach the desired temperature and adjust its on/off times accordingly, which can save you additional money.

-Requires a C-wire to work since it does not contain an on-board battery.
+Requires a C-wire to work since it does not contain an onboard battery.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-Sometimes, you wake up feeling a little chilly, so you turn the heat up a few degrees to make your morning routine a little more comfortable.
+Sometimes you wake up feeling a little chilly, so you turn the heat up a few degrees to make your morning routine a little more comfortable.
 Ten hours later, you return to a house that is stiflingly hot.
 That's money you literally burned away.
 With a smart thermostat, that would never happen again.
 But how do you know which one is right for you?

-The best smart thermostats are not only capable of complex programing, they know when you are home at an uncharacteristic time and can adapt.
+The best smart thermostats are not only capable of complex programing, but they also know when you are home at an uncharacteristic time and can adapt.
 A smart thermostat with an app that provides you with detailed power usage reports along with money-saving tips is highly desirable.
 You will need one that is compatible with your current heating and cooling system, is reliable, and fits in with your home decor.